 - WOOL – Sewing Wool

 If the sewing machine troubleshooting problem is on all fabrics then continue reading below.

 If your machine doesn't even turn on, then check everything is plugged in correctly and switched on at the wall.
 Also, check if perhaps the power is actually on, but the bulb has blown, meaning the machine looks like it is off when it is not.

 Power issues mean a trip straight to a sewing machine technician as you should never attempt electrical work yourself.

-If your machine is not sewing nicely or is sounding strange, your tension may be too tight or too loose.
+If your machine is not sewing nicely or is sounding strange, your sewing machine tension may be too tight or too loose.
 Test a scrap of fabric and see if the upper and lower threads are both even and uniformly formed.
 If either the top or bottom thread is loopy, you will need to adjust the tension.

 This diagram should help you visualize the tension a little better for sewing machine troubleshooting.

-- Upper thread and bobbin thread are balanced - no adjustment needed
+- Upper thread and bobbin thread are balanced - no adjustment is needed

 - Upper thread too loose or bobbin too tight - increase tension (higher number)

-- Upper thread too tight or bobbin too loose - decrease tension (lower number)
+- Upper thread too tight or bobbin tension too loose - decrease tension (lower number)

 When the sewing machine needle keeps breaking, ensure you are using the correct type of needles for the fabric and in the correct size.
 For example, knit fabrics need to be sewn with stretch needles, otherwise, you will have skipped stitches.
 Read my full article on needle sizes and uses.